 - Frances Blick, English convict from Leicester, who was transported aboard the "Anna Maria" on October 4, 1851, settling in Van Diemen's Land, Australia

-- Mary Blick, aged 34, a domestic servant, arrived in South Australia in 1855 aboard the ship "Punjab"
+- Mary Blick, aged 34, a domestic servant, who arrived in South Australia in 1855 aboard the ship "Punjab"